 The community is toxic

-There is a widely held belief that PC gaming and building is a cliquey and toxic community.
+There is a widely held belief that PC gaming and building communities are cliquey and toxic.
 However, this, again, comes from a place of misunderstanding.
 As with many sub-cultures, the tropes, memes, and ways of communicating can seem nasty or non-inclusive from the outside, but this just isn’t the case.
 A prime example is the ‘Glorious PC Master Race’ meme.
 To someone with no knowledge of online video games culture, this could seem like a racist or classist slur.
 However, it is actually an in-joke that is often critiqued and laughed about on forums such as Reddit’s r/pcmasterrace.
 Instead, the core values of the community are sharing knowledge, fighting anti-consumer practices, and showcasing creativity.
 Yes, there is a malignant minority, who chose to belittle other gamers and fans of different hardware vendors, but they are often ignored or find themselves without a platform.

 From my research, the biggest issues here are dead system memory (RAM DIMMs can often be faulty), incorrectly seated or faulty CPU cooler, power cables not connected, the display connected to the incorrect port, and general dead-on-arrival parts (video card, mainboard, RAM, processor.)
 In essence, many of the troubleshooting scenarios you are likely to come across can be solved by double checking things.
 To this end, there are certain best practices to observe when building.